 Fair, if an individual, sole proprietor, partner or an individual as member of a LLC, certifies he/she is not in default on an educational loan.
 5 ILCS 385/3.

 Drug Free Workplace.
 If Fair employs 25 or more employees and this contract is worth more than $5,000, Fair certifies it will provide a drug free workplace pursuant to the Drug Free Workplace Act.
-If Fair is an individual and this contract is worth more than $5000, Fair certifies it shall not engage in the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance during the performance of the contract.
+If Fair is an individual and this contract is worth more than $5,000, Fair certifies it shall not engage in the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance during the performance of the contract.
 30 ILCS 580.

 Fair certifies that neither Fair nor any substantially owned affiliate is participating or shall participate in an international boycott in violation of the U.S. Export Administration Act of 1979 or the applicable regulations of the United States Department of Commerce.
 30 ILCS 582.